How to File a Disability ClaimCollect and Report the Right Information to Maximize Your Claim's Chances for Approval

 Experienced Disability Attorneys Can Help

-If your claim for short term disability insurance or long term disability insurance benefits has been denied, please contact a Hawks Quindel long term disability attorney for a free consultation to discuss your rights.
+If your claim for short term disability insurance or long term disability insurance benefits has been denied, please contact a Hawks Quindel long term disability attorney for a free case evaluation to discuss your rights.
 We represent individuals throughout Wisconsin on a contingent fee basis.
 In Madison, WI call (800) 610-0040 or (608) 257-0040.
 In Milwaukee, WI call (800) 236-3348 or (414) 271-8650, or send us an email.

 Learn more here about what to do if you need to file a disability claim appeal.